 This absence reverberates when the international scene is considered and the plethora of national memorials to genocide, to fascism and to state violence that have been created in the last twenty years.
 The Jewish Museum in Berlin, the Judenplatz Holocaust Memorial in Vienna, the Monument to the Victims of State Terrorism in Buenos Aires and the District Six Museum in Cape Town are just some examples that have introduced new visual forms to address the complexities of representing traumatic histories and account for the disappeared.
 Such monuments have played a crucial role in shifting public memory and cultural understanding.

 Since the 1970s Australia’s brutal history of Indigenous dispossession and survival has increasingly received public attention.
 Conservative estimates indicate 30,000 first peoples died in massacres, battles and executions but there are plenty of accounts that indicate there were over 100,000 deaths (2).
-Community memorials mark massacre sites at Myall Creek, Bluff Rock and a handful of other sites.
+Community memorials mark massacre sites at Myall Creek, Appin, Bluff Rock and a handful of other sites.
 There were a couple of official enquiries into massacres and other events of frontier violence during the nineteenth and twentieth centuries.
 However, there has never been a national enquiry into the extent and impact of the frontier wars.
-The Aboriginal Memorial made by 43 artists from Central Arnhem Land was finished in the bicentennial year (1988) and is now housed in the National Gallery of Australia.
+The Aboriginal Memorial made by 43 artists from Central Arnhem Land, the Ramingining artists, was finished in the bicentennial year (1988) and is now housed in the National Gallery of Australia.
 Curated by Djon Mundine, this memorial artwork consists of 200 traditional hollow log coffins each representing a year of European settlement and the first peoples who died defending their land.

 Yet the frontier wars encompass more than the direct violence of armed conflict.
 There is sexual abuse, child removal, incarceration, slavery: all the physical manifestations of controlling the first peoples in order to dispossess including restricting the movement of people under the reserve system.
 And there is structural violence.